 A prenup in London is commonly concluded between the two parties, especially if one or both have amassed a high net worth up until the date of the marriage.

-- Property and debt identification and listing (what each party owns and owes before the marriage);
+- property and debt identification and listing (what each party owns and owes before the marriage);

-- Spousal support after divorce;
+- spousal support after divorce;

-- Child maintenance and other child issues; prenuptial agreements in London that include this clause can save the time and expenses related to litigation to resolve child issues in the event of divorce;
+- child maintenance and other child issues; prenuptial agreements in London that include this clause can save the time and expenses related to litigation to resolve child issues in the event of divorce;

-- The treatment of the marital residence;
+- the treatment of the marital residence;

-- Debt protection;
+- debt protection;

-- Property distribution after the death of one of the spouses.
+- property distribution after the death of one of the spouses.

 Do I need a prenuptial agreement?

 While prenuptial agreements in London are common tools for wealthy individuals living in London, they are not restricted to these types of individuals.
-These contracts have a high level of practicality, and they are useful for preventing a future lengthy settlement process in the event of divorce.
+These contracts have a high level of practicality, and they are useful for preventing a lengthy settlement process in the event of divorce.

 A prenup in London can be useful in a number of cases: